 Read the can label or read the product page if you are buying online, about the VOC content.
 We wear respirators anytime we are not sure what we are breathing.
 We simplified the crazy world of respirators for you in a short post.
 For almost all painting projects you’ll get by with the half-mask which comes without filters (model 6100=small, 6200=M,6300=L), and then the filter kit which has both dust and chemical filters that you can use together or separately.

-Painting basement floors: How-To, summary in 5 steps:
+Painting basement floors: How-To, summary in 5 basic steps:

 - Cut.
 Go all around the edges and posts etc first.